LongAiden/transaction-dataflow/README.md

 *   Customer Table:<img src="images/trino_query_1.png" alt="Kafka Setup" width="1000"/>
 *   Transaction Table:<img src="images/trino_query_2.png" alt="Kafka Setup" width="1000"/>

-### Summary

-The project efficiently processes and ingests data into MinIO, ensuring high availability and usability for reporting and analytics.

 ### Future Expansion

-*   Implement CDC with Debezium for real-time data ingestion.
 *   Integrate Flink or Spark Streaming for real-time data processing.
 *   Add data quality checks using Deequ or Grafana
 *   Deploy the pipeline on a Kubernetes cluster for better scalability and resilience.
 *   Implement a feature store for managing and serving ML features.
-*   Integrate a BI tool for creating dashboards and visualizations.